DevNoctis1001/Tents-and-Trees-Solution-python-streamlit/README.md

     •	A tent can only be found horizontally or vertically next to a tree.
     •	Tents are never next to each other, neither vertically, horizontally, or diagonally.
     •	A tree might be next to two tents but is only connected to one.

+## About the algorithm

+I solved this problem using a step-by-step, iterative method.
+Each cells of grid may be 4 states : "tree", "tent", "grass", or "not-tested".

+The steps of algorithm are as follows:

+- Check all hints in rows and columns.
+If you find a row or column with a "0" hint, you can set all cells except for the trees in that row and column to "grass".